vhomonov/react-date-picker/README.md

  * `weekDayNames` - either an array of week day names, or a function that returns an array.
 In case you specify `weekDayNames` as an array, it should have Sunday as the first day.
 If not specified, will be built with `momentjs`using `moment.weekdaysShort()`
  * `weekStartDay`: Number - Sun 0, Monday 1, etc...
 If not specified, the locale specific value will be uesd.
  * `locale`: String
- * todayText: String
+ * `todayText`: String
- * gotoSelectedText: String
+ * `gotoSelectedText`: String

 ## Props

- * hideFooter: Boolean - by default footer is shown, so specify this to true if you don't want the footer
+ * `hideFooter`: Boolean - by default footer is shown, so specify this to true if you don't want the footer
- * hideHeader: Boolean - by default header is shown, so specify this to true if you don't want the header
+ * `hideHeader`: Boolean - by default header is shown, so specify this to true if you don't want the header
- * date    : Date / String / Moment / Number - for controlled behavior.
+ * `date`    : Date / String / Moment / Number - for controlled behavior.
 Make sure you also specify an `onChange` prop
- * defaultDate: Date / String / Moment / Number - for uncontrolled behavior
+ * `defaultDate`: Date / String / Moment / Number - for uncontrolled behavior
  * `minDate` : Date / String / Moment / Number
  * `maxDate` : Date / String / Moment / Number
  * `dateFormat`: String [see moment.js formats](http://momentjs.com/docs/#/displaying/format/).
 Default date format is 'YYYY-MM-DD'